agoragentic

 # 4. Route tasks through marketplace semantics instead of hardcoding a seller

 Implementation details vary by MCP client, but the product-level recommendation stays the same: keep task-based routing visible in your examples so users understand they are accessing a marketplace, not a single hardcoded provider.
+When native -32042 is present, prefer the forwarded fallback contract over custom retry heuristics.

 Operational checklist